Monitoring Well Program

 Permitting of monitoring wells, inclinometers, vapor probes and cathodic protection wells, exploratory geotechnical borings, or Enhanced Leak Detection (ELD) systems for existing UST monitoring.

-The San Diego County Department of Environmental Health (DEH) Monitoring Well Program is the agency designated by San Diego County to administer and enforce State standards and local ordinances pertaining to the construction, alteration, maintenance, and destruction of monitoring wells, inclinometers, vapor probes, cathodic protection wells, and enhanced leak detection systems (ELD).
-The goals of the San Diego County DEH Monitoring Well Program are:
+The San Diego County Department of Environmental Health and Quality (DEHQ) Monitoring Well Program is the agency designated by San Diego County to administer and enforce State standards and local ordinances pertaining to the construction, alteration, maintenance, and destruction of monitoring wells, inclinometers, vapor probes, cathodic protection wells, and enhanced leak detection systems (ELD).
+The goals of the San Diego County DEHQ Monitoring Well Program are:

 - To permit the drilling, installation, and destruction of borings and wells.